 We’re almost done!
 The second last step is for you to manually tell your computer how to reach the local IP range of the domain network.
 To do this we are going to add a static route to the windows routing table on the workstation.
 To do so, open up an elevated command prompt and type in the following command:

 route ADD *domains local IP range* MASK 255.255.255.0 *Partners IP address*

 In practice, it should look something like this: route ADD 192.168.0.0 MASK 255.255.255.0 22.214.171.124

 *Note, the routing table is cleared out upon restarting.

 Once you’ve added the route in you should get a response from the remote servers local IP address when you ping it.
 You are now ready to connect the workstation to the domain, go ahead and do this.

 This final step of the process is very important!

 Once you have joined the domain and restarted the workstation, log back into the local account.

-Now, steps 1 to 3 to get the VPN back up and running (Connect VPN, note partner IP, set primary DNS server, add static route) and then switch users and login with a your domain account.
+Now, repeat steps 1 to 3 to get the VPN back up and running (Connect VPN, note partner IP, set primary DNS server, add static route) and then switch users and login with a your domain account.